DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-24-end-of-cycle-exploratory-research.md

 * ending a recruitment cycle
 * handling "edge case" applications
 * planning a new cycle
-* data & reporting to DfE
+* data and reporting to DfE

 We also wanted to assess design changes for:
 * reasons for rejection